In this blog, You’ll learn three steps to writing a fitness smart goal.

 “Mary will eat 5 fruit and veg per day for 2 weeks, and I will measure using a food diary”

-How will you measure achievement of the goal? and When?
+How will you measure the achievement of the goal? and When?

 “I will measure Mary’s food intake using a food diary at week 0 and week 2”